-- SRS directs high doses of radiation in precisely focused beams (on a sub millimeter scale) to treat tumors of the brain, spine and other areas of the body.
-A neurosurgeon, physicist and the radiation oncologist work together to plan and deliver treatment.
-Treatment is shorter, delivered in a single dose or over 5 days.
-With SRS to the brain, the patient is fitted with a face mask or halo to help keep the head perfectly still during treatment.
-SRS can also be used to treat cancers of the lung, liver, pancreas, prostate and head and neck.
+- Stereotactic treatments direct high doses of radiation in precisely focused beams (on a sub millimeter scale) to treat tumors of the brain, spine and other areas of the body.
+For brain and spine treatments, a neurosurgeon works with the radiation oncology team to plan and deliver treatment.
+Treatment is delivered in a single dose or over 5 days.

-- The Active Breathing Coordinator (ABC) is one the advanced technologies used in radiation therapy.
-The ABC is an option used for many women with left sided breast cancer to provide maximum protection to the heart during radiation treatment.
+- The Active Breathing Coordinator (ABC) is an option used for many women with left sided breast cancer to provide maximum protection to the heart during radiation treatment.

 Internal Radiation Therapy

 Internal radiation (also called brachytherapy [brake-ee-THER-uh-pee]) uses a radioactive source in the form of a wire, seed, pellet, or balloon that’s called an implant.
 The implant is put inside the body in or near the tumor.
 The radiation from the implant travels only a short distance, so it has very little effect on normal body tissues.
 In some cases, patients may need to stay in the hospital while getting internal radiation.